btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 Rails with Strong Boundaries between the Modules

-This experiment was inspired from an internal Tech Talk at Garaio REM by [Severin Raz](https://www.linkedin.com/in/severin-r%C3%A4z-567ab81b1/?originalSubdomain=ch) - where he suggested that we could be using `private_constant` to enforce boundaries, create public APIs for 'black-box modules - in order to control coupling.
+This experiment was inspired from an internal Tech Talk at [Garaio REM](https://www.garaio-rem.ch) by a colleague.
+He suggested that we could be using namespaces and `private_constant` to enforce API boundaries and organizing our code around modules.
+In this way we can minimize/control coupling and increase cohesion.

-His example was similar to the following:
+The example given was similar to the following:

 Typical Rails Code has permissive APIs.
 ```